DEVELOPMENT AND EVALUATION OF POLYHERBAL DERMAL FORMULATIONHTML Full Text

-Aetiology: Corns forms due to a combination of friction and pressure against one of the bony prominences of the feet.
-Inappropriate foot ware is frequently the cause - continue pressure and friction result in hyperkeratolytic (excessive skin growth of keratinized layer) leaving even less space between the shoe and foot and therefore the corn is pressed uneven more firmly against the underlying soft tissue and bone.
+Etiology: Corns forms due to a combination of friction and pressure against one of the bony prominences of the feet.
+Inappropriate foot ware is frequently the cause - continue pressure and friction result in hyperkeratotic (excessive skin growth of keratinized layer) leaving even less space between the shoe and foot and therefore the corn is pressed unevenly more firmly against the underlying soft tissue and bone.

 Signs and Symptoms for Corn on Foot: You have a corn or callus if you notice: 1.
 A thick, rough area of skin 2.
 A hardened, raised bump 3.
 Tenderness or pain under your skin 4.
 Flaxy, dry or waxy skin.

-Pathogenesis prolonged mechanical stresses during weight bearing are thought to damage skin cells, which releases epithelial growth factors.
-Increased keratinisation results with increased bulk of stratum corneum.
-The rapid rate of epithelial transit is insufficient time for keratinocytes to mature and histologically, callus and com shows a number of changes from normal.
-Presence of nucleus within the keratin squames indicate an incomplete keratinisation know as porokeratosis.
-There is marked thickening of stratum corneum and the granular layer become disrupted in callus and in corns it disappear completely.
+Pathogenesis prolonged mechanical stresses during weight bearing are thought to damage skin cells, which releases epithelial growth factors- increased keratinization results with increased bulk of stratum corneum.
+The rapid rate of epithelial transit is insufficient time for keratinocytes to mature and histologically, callus and com shows several changes from normal.
+Presence of nucleus within the keratin squames indicate incomplete keratinization know as porokeratosis.
+There is marked thickening of stratum corneum, and the granular layer becomes disrupted in callus and in corns it disappears completely.
 The dermal papillae and epid become flattened with those around becoming more elongated.
-The basal cell exhibit slight hyperplasia Corns shows additional differences in the ultra structure of the cells e.g. keratin fibril formation.
+The basal cell exhibit slight hyperplasia Corns shows additional differences in the ultrastructure of the cells, e.g. keratin fibril formation.

-In the epidermis angiogenesis is present otherwise there is no signs of an inflammatory process.
+In the epidermis angiogenesis is present; otherwise, there are no signs of an inflammatory process.
 It is thought the changes relate to local biochemical reaction activated by the release of growth factor.
 Glycoprotein such as chalone for example, has been found in the Stratum germinitivum and Stratum spinosum.
-Chalones are tissue specific and thought to control cell mitosis of epithelialium, High concentrations of chalone result in low mitotic rate and slow keratinisation and vice-versa.
-This could explain why some people produce more callus than others i.e. they have present a low concentration of glycoprotein growth factor.
-Corns appear to have concentrated mass, which is usually referred to as “nucleus”.
-This gives the wrong impression of the genesis of the hyperkeratosis, as the skin does not grow from the nucleus but instead the deeper segment represent the site of epidermis, which offers the greatest resistance, from the complex, resultant, twisting forces acting intermittently and externally over the area of corn.
+Chalones are tissue-specific and thought to control cell mitosis of epithelium, High concentrations of chalone result in low mitotic rate and slow keratinization and vice-versa.
+This could explain why some people produce more callus than others, i.e. they have present a low concentration of glycoprotein growth factor.
+Corns appear to have concentrated mass, which is usually referred to as “nucleus.”
+This gives the wrong impression of the genesis of the hyperkeratosis, as the skin does not grow from the nucleus but instead, the deeper segment represents the site of the epidermis, which offers the greatest resistance, from the complex, resultant, twisting forces acting intermittently and externally over the area of corn.
 Final resistance is offered by the hard structure beneath.